NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Shrouded Mien.md

 You're used to dealing with dangerous situations and sinister creatures.
-You become trained in Deception (or another skill of your choice, if you're already trained in Deception), and you gain the [[Feats/Lengthy Diversion|Lengthy Diversion]] skill feat as a bonus feat.
+You become trained in Deception (or another skill of your choice, if you're already trained in Deception), and you gain the [[Lengthy Diversion|Lengthy Diversion]] skill feat as a bonus feat.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*